-For more Scriptures to pray over your business, I invite you to download my free eBook, a collection of 25 Scriptures to Pray Over Your Business.
+For more Scriptures to pray over your business, I invite you to download my free prayer guide, a collection of 25 Scriptures to Pray Over Your Business.
 It provides Bible verses along with encouragement to offer prayers through each one for your own business success.

 This is already done for you in my eBook—25 Scriptures to Pray Over Your Business (For Your Blog, Book, or Brand)—and you can download it for free.

 Pray in Jesus’ name each day (or at a minimum every workday).